Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Problem Setting and Notation

 The factorization of the global states resembles the partial observability property, where each agent only observes parts of the underlying states.
 However, unlike partial observation, the transition kernel directly operates on the partial states.
-Furthermore, one can recover a vanilla formulation by duplicating the true states, $\mathbf s = (s, \dots, s)$, and by defining the transition kernel $P_i$ to include all the agents in the set $\text {Pa}^i_{\cdot}$.
+Furthermore, one can recover the standard formulation by duplicating the true states, $\mathbf s = (s, \dots, s)$, and by defining the transition kernel $P_i$ to include all the agents in the set $\text {Pa}^i_{\cdot}$.
 Our formulation differs from prior work in the underlying dependence structure.
-In \citet{qu2019exploiting}, the dependencies form a tree, which corresponds to a dependence set of size one in our framework. \citet{qu2020scalable} consider a graph-structured formulation, but the graph is fixed, whereas in our setting, the dependence graph is dynamic and can vary across states.
+In \citet{qu2019exploiting}, the dependencies form a tree, which corresponds to a dependence set of size one in our framework.
+Other works \citep{qu2020scalable, jing2024distributed} consider a graph-structured formulation, but the graph is fixed, whereas in our setting, the dependence graph is dynamic and can vary across states, which admits static graphs as special cases.

+\textbf{Information-Theoretic Notation.} We use capital letters to denote random variables corresponding to the same entities; for example, $S^i$ and $A^i$ represent the random variables associated with the (sub)state $s^i$ and action $a^i$ of the agent $i$.
+We also use $H(\cdot)$ to denote entropy and $I(\cdot; \cdot)$ to denote mutual information.

 \textbf{State Dependence Graph.} Based on the Dependence structure, we define the {dependence graph}, in which a directed edge exists between two agents if one agent influences the other's next states.